 - Boy Scouts of America, Alliance Defending Freedom, American Family Association, & Americans for Truth about Homosexuality

 - Americans for Truth about Homosexuality, Assemblies of God, Family Research Council, & GLAAD

 - Mormon Church, Metropolitan Community Church, & On My Honor

 - Rick Perry, RedState, Catholic Church, & Southern Baptists

 - Utah National Parks Council and two Baptist churches in Alabama

 - Additional faith groups.
 Brief debate on CNN by Stemberger & Wahls

 - A contributing writer to this web site, Susan Humphreys

-- Trail Life USA organized as pro-Christian/anti-gay/anti-transgender replacement for the BSA
+- Trail Life USA organized as pro-Christian/anti-gay/anti-transgender group in competition to the BSA:

 Original posting: 2013-APR